 7. Have a Good Attitude

 Out of all of the study tips, this one may be more important.
 Have a good study attitude.
 If you’ve ever had a teacher that told you attitude is everything, they weren’t kidding.
-Going into your study session that you’ve set up a time for with a crappy attitude will set you up for failure.
+Going into the study session you’ve set up a time for with a crappy attitude will set you up for failure.
 So go into the study session with a good attitude and the mindset that success is the only option.

 8. Know Where to Start

-Knowing where to start with all of your notes and material will be one of the most difficult parts of your study routine.
+Knowing where to start with your notes and material will be one of the most difficult parts of your study routine.
 I always tell my students to start where they’re struggling the most.
 For example, let’s say there was an exam in one of your classes, and the grade on that exam was far less than desirable.
 That failed exam could be one of your biggest resources in improving your understanding of the information.

-Sit down at an and an organized study desk and take the opportunity to review missed questions, then go back and look at your notes and create flashcards.
+Sit down at an organized study desk and take the opportunity to review missed questions, then go back and look at your notes and create flashcards.
 Possibly, take the time to create flashcards from your notes and courses that you’re struggling with the most.
 Either way, start at the bottom and work your way up.

 9. Go to Every Class